voceconnect/thermal-api/README.md

                 "type": "number",
                 "required": false
             },
-            "post_count_padded": {
-                "description": "The distinct count of posts attached to this term and all child terms.
-This only includes posts of type 'post'.", "type": "number",
-                "required": false
-            },
             "post_count": {
                 "description": "The distinct count of posts attached to this term.
+If 'pad_count' is set to true, this will also include all posts attached to child terms.
 This only includes posts of type 'post'.", "type": "number",
                 "required": false
             },